Tennis: Djokovic disqualified from US Open after striking line judge

 NEW YORK: World number one Novak Djokovic was sensationally disqualified in the US Open fourth round on Sunday (Sep 6) after striking a line judge with a ball following a point during the first set of his match against Spain's Pablo Carreno Busta.

-Djokovic was becoming frustrated after failing to take the opening set and suffering a fall and having dropped serve to trail 5-6, he hit a ball reasonably hard to the back of the court, striking a female line judge.
+Djokovic was becoming frustrated after suffering a fall and having dropped serve to trail 5-6, he hit a ball reasonably hard to the back of the court, striking a female line judge above the shoulders.

-He immediately apologised and stood over her before becoming involved in a lengthy exchange with the tournament referee.
+He immediately apologised and stood over her as she appeared in distress on the floor.

+Tournament referee Soeren Friemel then came out on to the Arthur Ashe Stadium and spoke to chair umpire Aurelie Tourte before a lengthy discussion with the 33-year-old Serb, a three-time former US Open winner.

-Under the rules of the game there is no option other than a default and despite Djokovic's pleadings that he had not meant to hit the official, he was eventually disqualified.
+Djokovic was clearly making the point that he had not intended to hit the official but under the rules of tennis his fate was already sealed.

+The Grand Slam rules state: "Players shall not at any time physically abuse any official, opponent, spectator or other person within the precincts of the tournament site.

+"The referee, in consultation with the Grand Slam chief of supervisors may declare a default for either a single violation of this code."

-Djokovic shook hands with a stunned Carreno Busta and trudged off to face the music.
+Despite his pleadings, Djokovic was eventually disqualified before walking over to shake hands with a stunned Carreno Busta and trudging off to face the music.

 It was an incredible end to the top seed's hopes of winning an 18th Grand Slam title - something that had looked increasingly likely as the fortnight progressed.